-Getting 2D INTERIOR Layout : To make a 2D design is nothing but a 2-Dimensional view showing all the measurements, room names and sizes followed by creating high-resolution output and personalizing the colors and branding and hence the 2D structure is ready.
+Making a 2D design is nothing but a 2-Dimensional view showing all the measurements, room names, and sizes, followed by creating high-resolution output and personalizing the colors and branding.
+Hence, the 2D structure is ready.

-Getting 3D INTERIOR Layout : After finalizing the final floor plan with basic 2d interior layout given by a the skilled professionals, followed by proposing Design concepts for the flooring, walls, and the ceiling materials and after the decorative part is done, furnishing the design accordingly.
+After finalizing the final floor plan with the basic 2d interior layout given by the skilled professionals, they are followed by proposing Design concepts for the flooring, walls, and ceiling materials.
+Finally, after the decorative part is done, furnish the design accordingly.

-Designing 3D BUILDING ELEVATION as per final House Plans…?
+Designing 3D BUILDING ELEVATION as per final House Plans.?